by Bruce Camber, April 2019, last update, May 5, 2021

 - https://81018.com/stacking/ (March 2019) Planckspheres stacked as high and wide and deep as our universe, the number count would be 67 notations greater than the estimated atoms that some have tried to address.

-John Archibald Wheeler, a most distinguished Princeton physicist (1938-1975) and University of Texas-Austin (1976-1986).
-Seeking to define the fundamental unit within space-time he conceived of a quantum foam (1955).
+John Archibald Wheeler, a most distinguished Princeton physicist (1938-1975) and University of Texas-Austin (1976-1986), was seeking to define a fundamental unit within space-time.
+He conceived of a quantum foam (1955).
 It wasn’t small enough.
-Although the Planck numbers have a pre-history going back to 1881 with Irish physicist, George Johnstone Stoney, but both Max Planck’s 1899 work remained in the background.
+Although the Planck numbers have a pre-history going back to 1881 with Irish physicist, George Johnstone Stoney, both Stoney’s and Max Planck’s 1899 work were largely ignored and remained in the background.
 In 1982 John Barrow introduced both the Planck numbers and the Stoney numbers but that paper did not ignite deeper studies.
-It wasn’t until 2001 when Frank Wilczek wrote the Climbing Mt.
-Planck I, II, and III did the Planck numbers take deep roots.

-- https://81018.com/number/#Kepler It all started here!
-This image was discovered within Wikipedia when I was looking to discern the most fundamental number, and the meaning of that number as it is related to any given a shape.
+This image was discovered within Wikipedia when I was looking to discern the most fundamental number, and the meaning of that number as it is related to any given shape.
 Cubic-close packing, both face-centered cubic (fcc) and hexagonal close-packed (hcp), has a rich history beginning in-and-around the 1570s starting with the problem of stacking cannonballs on the deck of a ship.
 The display of the transformation from stacking to tetrahedrons and octahedron was the most compelling.